 For example, the Purchasing Department often needs take-off counts.
-With well-implemented Inspection Software in place, checklists and inspections can automatically prompt the Construction Manager to enter shortages and overages into the program.
+With well-implemented Inspection Software in place, checklists and inspections can automatically prompt the Construction and Project Manager to enter shortages and overages into the program.
 Then Purchasing can pull this data as needed, without having to send an email request to the Construction Team, followed by multiple reminder emails.

 Another common communications issue is a lack of feedback (positive or negative) from the Construction Manager.
 This can refer to a wide range of issues such as: